 PR Agency One values

-- Respect: upwards and downwards respect for others and the team and its goals.
+- Respect: upwards and downwards respect for everyone and everything: the industries we operate in, consumers, democracy, our team, clients and its goals.
 Everyone is equal as a person no matter what their pay grade.
-And while most people in our company are managed my someone there is no one whose personal values are greater than someone else’s.
+And while most people in our company are managed by someone there is no one whose personal values are greater than someone else’s.

 - Drive: we all have and demonstrate the drive to succeed.
 Nothing is too much effort.

 - Vision: the company was born out of a desire to do things differently and that requires vision.
 While some people have more commercial or interpersonal vision than others there is no reason that everyone can’t buy into the vision of others

 It is all well and good having corporate vision and values to nurture resilience but a company needs the management team to implement them, throughout the company.

 We do this by training managers to consider the mental wellbeing of staff and make sure that they feel free to flourish without fear of bullying or any negative management practices.

 We provide job security and try to avoid regular large-scale restructuring or change, this means scheduling work and being on top of time and hours.
 If we need to implement a new way of doing things then change is followed by lots of communication and training.

 We work with all sorts of businesses with a wide range of reputations.
 Sometimes with businesses that are in crisis or whose reputation is damaged and needs repairing.
 We do this by working with businesses to make genuine change, or to communicate how a business has changed, is trying to change or has been misconstrued.
 This means we will work with some businesses that many might think of as unethical but only if we feel we are making a change for the better and not damaging our own company values.
 There are clear red lines.
 We won’t work with oppressive regimes, businesses wholly owned by oppressive regimes or tobacco companies.
 There is evidence of how we handled these issues as covered in PR Week here.